 Soldiers are referred to as an army.
 This can also mean soldiers in the navy or air force (if you’re keeping it simple.)

-For example: The army of soldiers is marching across the field.
+- The army of soldiers is marching across the field.
 (Notice IS, not ARE, is the correct verb.
 The flock is the subject of the sentence and it is a singular noun like all our examples!)

 A pack of thieves